kkarrwrites/boot-camp-module-05-challenge-work-day-scheduler/README.md

 ## About

-A jQuery coding challenge for UConn Boot Camp.
+A jQuery coding challenge for Full Stack Coding Boot Camp.

 ## Description